 - Inability to sleep

-After the treatment plan has been completed, the recovering addict will need to commit to a change in lifestyle and choices, including friends and associates.
-The support phase of recovery should include daily meetings such as Narcotics Anonymous or similar groups to bolster the recovering addict’s ability to fight lingering cravings or simply falling into old routines.
+Once the detox phase is complete, the treatment process continues.
+Treatment depends on the needs of the individual.
+After treatment is complete, the recovering addict will need to commit to a change in lifestyle.
+This means making wise choices regarding friends and associates.
+The support phase of recovery should include daily meetings such as Narcotics Anonymous or similar groups.This helps bolster the recovering addict’s ability to fight lingering cravings or simply falling into old routines.

 It is possible to recover from marijuana addiction.Please contact us at The Canyon and you will learn better, healthier ways to enjoy your life.

 https://www.psychologytoday.com/blog/saving-normal/201609/the-lobby-against-medical-marijuana The Lobby Against Medical Marijuana.
 Frances, Allen.
 September 13th, 2016.